joelvaneenwyk/js-dos-docs/Writerside/topics/dosbox-direct.md

 ci.transport.module.memoryContents // <-- now you can access contents using this var
 ```

-If you need to copy entire memory pass `true` as argument.
+If you need to copy the entire memory, pass `true` as argument.
-The `memoryContents` contains following:
+The `memoryContents` contains the following:

 ```Javascript